 Make the Connection

-• Almost half of teens who have been in a relationship (47%)—and 55% of those who describe theirs as serious—have done something that compromised their own values in order to please their partner.
+• Nearly half (47%) of teens who have dated have done something that compromised their own values in order to please their partner.

 Make a Difference